 What is National Nurses Week?

-By 1990 the American Nurses Association (ANA) had expanded the holiday to include the familiar May 6 – 12 week of Nightingale’s birthday.
-No matter how and when it is celebrated, Nurses Week is an enduring symbol of her legacy and the immeasurable impact nurses can have on society.
+The first Nurses Week in the U.S. was held in 1954 from October 11 to 16 to honor the 100th anniversary of her fateful mission.
+President Nixon declared it National Nurses Week in 1974.
+Furthermore, the American Nurses Association (ANA) expanded the holiday in 1990 to include the familiar May 6 – 12 week of Nightingale’s birthday.
+Since then, National Nurses Week is acknowledged as a symbol of her legacy and the immeasurable impact nurses can have on society.

 Nurses are in high demand, and for good reason.
 They provide care, support, and treatment to patients and are seen as the backbone of the U.S. healthcare industry.
 Without them, there would be no one to assist in surgeries, administer medicines, treat patients, and more.
 These medical professionals play a crucial role in society.